Class number for pseudo-Anosovs: Introduction: commensurated conjugacy

 \begin{thm} There are infinitely many commensurated classes of automorphisms of hyperbolic $2$-orbifolds, that have class number one. \end{thm}

-\paragraph{Summary of the paper.} After introducing the mapping tori involved and their relation to commensurated conjugacy (in section 2), we discuss in section 3 their representations as lattices in $PSL_2(\bbC)$.
-We show that, for different commensurably conjugate automorphisms, the groups of the mapping tori have representations that commensurate the image of the surface group in $PLS_2(\bbC)$.
-We then use a result of Leininger, Long and Reid, or of Mj, on the discreteness of the commensurator in $PLS_2(\bbC)$ of such an image, \cite{LLR} \cite{Mj}, to obtain that all such representations land in a single lattice, and we obtain Proposition \ref{prop;simple_bound}.
-After finishing this work, we came to realize that the latter is akin to a theorem of Calegari, Sun and Wang \cite{Cal}.
+\paragraph{\bf Summary of the paper.} After introducing the mapping tori involved and their relation to commensurated conjugacy (in Section 2), we discuss in Section 3 their representations as lattices in $\PSL_2(\bbC)$.
+We show that, for different commensurably conjugate automorphisms, the groups of the mapping tori have representations that commensurate the image of the surface group in $\PSL_2(\bbC)$.
+We then use a result of Leininger, Long and Reid \cite{LLR} on the discreteness of the commensurator in {$\PSL_2(\bbC)$} of such an image, to obtain that all such representations land in a single lattice, and we obtain Proposition \ref{prop;simple_bound}.
+After finishing this work, {we learned of the related, but more restrictive notion of fibered commensurability investigated by} Calegari, Sun and Wang \cite[Section 2]{Cal}.
 We then prove our main theorem at the end of Section 3.
 In Section 4 we provide an explicit example, and a recipe for general examples.
-In section 5 we address the class number one situation, proving Theorem \ref{theo;classnumberone}.
+In Section 5 we address the class number one situation, proving Theorem \ref{theo;classnumberone}.
 We thought it worthwhile to attach an appendix, in which the algebraic number theory relevant to the situation of $\bbZ^n$ is briefly presented, in a way that allows for an analogy with geometry and the case of surface group automorphisms.
-We briefly survey orders and ideal classes, provide an argument, explained to us by Sara Checcoli, as to why the class numbers of matrices in $GL_2(\bbZ)$ are unbounded.
+We briefly survey orders and ideal classes, provide an argument, explained to us by Sara Checcoli, as to why the class numbers of matrices in $\GL_2(\bbZ)$ are unbounded.
 We also explain a variant of Latimer-MacDuffee's proof that allows for a geometric perspective on the situation, and is suited to an analogy with surface group automorphisms.
 Finally, we explain this analogy and its limitations.

-\paragraph{Acknowledgments.} The first author would like to thank Edgar Bering and Sara Checcoli for discussions, the invaluable support of the IHES for a visiting Carmin position, and the CMLS.
+\paragraph{Acknowledgments.} {The authors thank the referee for valuable comments, and suggestions.
+The first author would like to thank Edgar Bering and Sara Checcoli for discussions. }